 For example, the Facebook app only asks for Location Services when people explicitly tap on the location button when updating their status.

 In addition, people are most likely to accept permission requests when they clearly understand why your app needs that info to offer a better experience.

-It's incredibly important to test your Facebook Login flow under a variety of conditions.
-We've built a robust testing plan for you to follow here.
+It's incredibly important to test your Facebook Login flow under a variety of conditions, and we've built a robust testing plan for you to follow.
 It's also a good idea to run qualitative usability tests to understand how people are reacting to what they see.

-Once you've tested your Login flow and are ready to launch, we suggest using an analytics program to understand if people are completing the process and their overall conversion rates.
+Once you've tested your Facebook Login flow and are ready to launch, we suggest using an analytics program to understand if people are completing the process and their overall conversion rates.
 Best practice apps can see conversion rates of over 80%.
-Facebook Analytics for Apps lets you monitor your conversion rates for free.

-To avoid potential problems later on, do a quick check to make sure your Login integration adheres to the login section of our policies.
+To avoid potential problems later on, do a quick check to make sure your Facebook Login integration adheres to the Developer Policies for Login.

-You can learn more about Login Review in our docs.
+You can learn more about App Review in App Review for Facebook Login.